wright96d/supconvert/README.md

 ## Gamma

-Mutually exclusive with each other, combinable with any tonemapping mode.
+Combinable with any tonemapping mode.

 | Flag | Description |
 |---|---|